Skip to Content

 • Excessive stress in the home environment

-How to Stop Destructive Chewing in Adult German Shepherds
+How to Stop German Shepherd Chewing

 • Retrain your dog if you think basic training was poorly done during puppyhood.
 You may want to consider the services of a professional trainer.
-However, it’s good to know that it’s never too late to train a German Shepherd.

 • Ensure that the home environment is conducive to your GSD’s well-being; it does not subject your pet to unnecessary anxiety and stress.